You found our list of the best Skype games.

 - What do you see outside your window right now?

 - What event are you most looking forward to?

 - Describe the best thing your business sells.

-- What’s the big news today where you are?
+- What’s the big news today in your location?

 - Have you ever visited our country?

 - What questions do you have for us?

 This is also a great game for the classroom.
 Just be sure to respect your caller’s time and keep the call short.
 Note also that you will need to have some credit on your Skype account since international calls are not toll-free.

 Here are more fun question games to play with friends.